Seidomo/About-me/README.md

 - Sang helped me by being pai partner and i was happy
 - working with him
-  after that i really had problem finishing the assignment so again with the help of NICCO i was able to Slove it
+  after that i really had problem finishing the assignment so again with the help of NICCO i was able to Slove it.